Joe Snively: Playing career

+As a free agent from the Red Wings, Snively opted to pursue a career abroad, agreeing to a one-year contract with Swedish club, Djurgårdens IF of the SHL, on July 9, 2025.

 Personal life

 Growing up in Herndon, Virginia, Snively rooted for the Washington Capitals and was part of the team's Washington Little Caps program.
 His uncle is Canadian diver David Snively, who was a member of the Canadian Olympic team that boycotted the 1980 Summer Olympics.